Zachary-Rossman/weather/README.md

 ## Usage

 ** User must keep in mind prior to use that this application only works for cities within the United States.
-International cities will prompt an error message, and will contain a message saying to search for a city within the United States.
+International cities will prompt an error message, and will contain a message directing to search for a city within the United States.
 The API used also does not allow a search for City, State format. **

 Upon opening this program, the user will be prompted with a card that contains a form.
 Within the form, there are instructions, a text box, and a submit button.
 Once the form is submitted, the user will either be prompted with an error, or 5 separate cards displaying the forecast for the next 5 days for the selected city.